Autonomous regions of the Philippines

-An autonomous region of the Philippines (rehiyong awtonomo ng Pilipinas) is a first-level administrative division that has the authority to control a region's culture and economy.
+An autonomous region of the Philippines (rehiyong awtonomo ng Pilipinas) is a first-level administrative division with the authority to control a region's culture and economy.
 The Constitution of the Philippines allows for two autonomous regions: in the Cordilleras and in Muslim Mindanao.

-Currently, Bangsamoro, which largely consists of the Muslim-majority areas of Mindanao, is the only autonomous region in the country.
+Currently, Bangsamoro, which largely consists of Muslim-majority areas in Mindanao, is the only autonomous region in the country.

 Current autonomous region

 Bangsamoro

-On October 15, 2012, a preliminary agreement was signed by the Government of the Philippines' chief negotiator Marvic Leonen, MILF Peace Panel Chair Mohagher Iqbal and Malaysian facilitator Tengku Dato' Ab Ghafar Tengku Mohamed along with President Aquino, Prime Minister Najib Razak of Malaysia, MILF chairman Al-Hajj Murad Ebrahim and Secretary-General Ekmeleddin İhsanoğlu of the Organisation of Islamic Cooperation at Malacañang Palace in Manila.
+On October 15, 2012, a preliminary peace agreement was signed between the Government of the Philippines and the Moro Islamic Liberation Front (MILF), represented by chief negotiator Marvic Leonen and MILF Peace Panel Chair Mohagher Iqbal, with the participation of Malaysian facilitator Tengku Dato' Ab Ghafar Tengku Mohamed.
+The signing was witnessed by President Benigno Aquino III, Malaysian Prime Minister Najib Razak, MILF chairman Murad Ebrahim, and Organisation of Islamic Cooperation Secretary-General Ekmeleddin İhsanoğlu, among others.

-It replaced the Autonomous Region in Muslim Mindanao (ARMM) and was formed after voters decided to ratify the Republic Act no. 11054 or the Bangsamoro Organic Law in a January 21 plebiscite.
+It replaced the Autonomous Region in Muslim Mindanao (ARMM) after voters ratified Republic Act No. 11054, or the Bangsamoro Organic Law, in a 2019 plebiscite held on January 21 and February 6 in selected areas.
 The ratification was announced on January 25, 2019, by the Commission on Elections.
-This marked the beginning of the transition of the ARMM to the BARMM.

-On September 9, 2024, the Supreme Court of the Philippines upheld the validity of the Bangsamoro Organic Law, but declared unconstitutional the provision that considered the provinces of the former Autonomous Region in Muslim Mindanao to be one unit for purposes of determining ratification.
-Because majority of the voters of the province of Sulu rejected the ratification of the law in the 2019 Bangsamoro autonomy plebiscite, it was declared to be not part of the BARMM.
+On September 9, 2024, the Supreme Court of the Philippines upheld the Bangsamoro Organic Law but ruled unconstitutional the provision treating all provinces of the former ARMM as a single unit for ratification purposes.
+Because the majority of voters in Sulu rejected the law in the 2019 plebiscite, the province was declared not part of the BARMM.